mr-corso/heroku-buildpack-wildfly/README.md

 wildfly.version=16.0.0.Final
 ```

-The buildpack will then download the appropriate Wildfly version and installed
+The buildpack will then download the appropriate Wildfly version and install
 it to the preferred location.
 The version is stored inside the `$WILDFLY_VERSION`
 environment variable.